lfd/PaStA/README.md

 - `repo/`: This is the default location of the repository of the project
 - `resources/patch-stack-definition.dat`: Definition of the patch stacks.
   Lines beginning with **#** are interpreted as comments, lines beginning with **##** group major versions of projects.
-Have a look at existing patch stack definitions.
+Take a look at existing patch stack definitions.

 ### Rolling out history and identifying the commit hashes on patch stacks
-For reasons of performance, **PaStA** rolls out the complete git history.
-`log/` is the default location of the history of the project.
+For performance reasons, **PaStA** stores the diffs of all commit hashes as single files. `diffs/` is the location of the patches of the project.
 After creating the patch stack definition configuration file and the project configuration file, add your project to the `PaStA-resources/prepare_projects` script.
 Invoking this script will create the patch stack commit hash list inside `PaStA-resources/PROJECT_NAME/resources/stack-hashes/` and roll out the git